2-year-old boy seriously injured in ‘suspicious incident’ in Willimantic

 WILLIMANTIC, Conn.
-(WTNH) — Police are investigating a suspicious incident that left a 2-year-old boy with serious injuries in on Wednesday morning.
+(WTNH) — The 2-year-old boy who was seriously injured in a “suspicious incident” in Willimantic Wednesday, has died Friday.

-Connecticut State Police say that troopers have been on the scene of an apartment complex, at 201 Scott Road, since 12:39 a.m. for an investigation into what police are only calling a “suspicious incident” at this time.
+Connecticut State Police say that troopers responded to an apartment complex, at 201 Scott Road, since 12:39 a.m. for an investigation into what police are only calling a “suspicious incident” at this time.

+The family of the toddler named Hayden confirmed to News 8 Friday that the child had passed away.

 “I saw like a baby being put into the ambulance,” said resident Kiara Cruz.
 “Like they were rushing to put her or him into an ambulance and they literally did a U-turn around and rushed out in a hurry with the cops.”